What disability-related health supports are

 This includes assessments for nutrition and dysphagia and continence-related assistive technology.

-For some supports, you might also need to get a quote.
+You might also need to get a quote for some supports.
 We’ll let you know if this is the case.

 Learn more about how to gather evidence.